hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 The content type property is only relevant within Figma and doesn’t exist as a property in the code.
 !!!

-The `content` supports any generic content, local components, or Helios components via an `instance swap` property (`genericInstance`) in Figma.
+Content type supports any generic content, local components, or Helios components via an instance swap property (`genericInstance`) in Figma.
 In code, `yield` is supported.

 ### Default